Duet3D/RRF-machine-config-files/Creality_Ender_5/arhi-eth-centreZero-xrail-flex3drive/README.md

  * Using remote direct extruder Flex3Drive G5
  * Precission Piezo ORION bed leveling probe ANALOG output connected to ZPROBE

+There are also configs for standard Z endstop, Andromeda and BLTouch included.
+All tested, all working.

 X0 Y0 is at the centre of the bed.